Written by Richard Perry

 With Fusion Markets, you can trade Share CFDs (i.e. not the underlying cash equities) of some of the largest companies on the US equity markets.
 There are 50 to choose from, trading via the MT5 platform.

 We see this as a limited number of companies and a little disappointing considering they have decided to have share CFDs available.
 Furthermore, there are no European or Asian companies to trade with.
 Unless they are looking to increase this offering it is a fairly token selection and seems to be a bit of an afterthought that could do with being improved upon.
-Fusion Markets is lacking the research tools and CFDs on stocks is not available.
+Fusion Markets is lacking the research tools and trading stocks without CFDs is not an option.

 Commodities